BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Methods

 \end{itemize}

 We use these quantitative measures to determine the effectiveness of each backdoor attack.
-For an attack to be successful it must be inconspicuous i.e., it must boast a high utility score as well as report high attack metrics.
-This ensures that the model performance on benign prompts is not affected, only manipulating the outputs of trigger-embedded input prompts.
-Therefore, we can report the injection of backdoors into generative models as an optimisation problem as we do not want to hamper a model's utility in an attempt to fool/manipulate users.
-Later, we present an ablation study that discusses this relationship in further detail.
+A successful attack must be inconspicuous i.e., it must boast a low $|\Delta\varmathbb{U}|$ score and report high attack metrics.
+This ensures that the model performance on benign prompts is not affected i.e., only manipulating the output if given a trigger-embedded input prompt.
+Therefore, we can report the injection of backdoors into generative models as an optimisation problem as we do not want to hamper a model's utility or robustness in an attempt to fool/manipulate users.
+An ablation study is presented in the supplementary material to discuss this relationship in further detail.